- unsafe.Pointer

 All the topics under consideration can be conditionally divided into several categories:

-- Working with memory: unsafe.Pointer, pointer arithmetic, zero-copy
+- Memory Management: unsafe.Pointer, pointer arithmetic, zero-copy

-- Layout optimization: struct alignment
+- Layout Optimization: struct alignment

 - Compilation: iota

-- Runtime and dispatch: interface internals
+- Runtime and Dispatch: interface internals

-- Object lifecycle: SetFinalizer, KeepAlive
+- Object Lifecycle: SetFinalizer, KeepAlive

-// Common scheme of levels:
+// General scheme of levels:

 // High-level: